commercetools/commercetools-dotnet-sdk/README.md

     > For Example: In the commercetools.CartDiscounts.CartDiscountDraft class, description, target, isActive, validFrom and validUntil should not be used as constructor parameters as they are not required.

 * Wherever applicable, try to treat objects as groups of entities and use a factory to create these groups of entities when response is being parsed.
     > For Example: The CartDiscountValue entities (AbsoluteCartDiscountValue/RelativeCartDiscountValue/GiftLineItemCartDiscountValue) are treated as a group of entities that share a common type property, Type (Relative/Absolute/GiftLineItem).
-These entities are created by a CartDiscountValueFactory when we parse the response from the CommerceTools API.
+These entities are created by a CartDiscountValueFactory when we parse the response from the Composable Commerce API.

 ### Mac Users